Backend Security: Beyond the Basics

 Environment Variables

-Here's a trick I use to make sure all required env vars are present:
+Here is a trick I use to make sure all required env vars are present:

 // config/env.ts